AvadhootT/Parallel-Matrix-Matrix-Multiplication-with-MPI-using-Cannon-s-Algorithm/README.md

 3. Create the .c file and write code provided in cannon.c

 ## How to compile and run the cannon.c file
+_If anaconda is installed, then deactivate the enviroment by **conda deactivate**, then only run and compile the file._
 1. mpicc -o filename filename.c
 2. mpirun -np 4 ./filename
+3. If 2. command is giving error, then run the below command
+4. mpirun --oversubscribe -np 16 ./filename -quiet

 ## References: